One thing is certain: thanks to vaccines, travel will eventually become a lot easier in 2021 than in 2020.

-For example, for the price of a single meal in London or Zurich, you could easily cover a whole day’s worth of traveling in cheap countries to travel like Indonesia, Argentina, Vietnam, Mexico, or Turkey — to name just a few.
+For the price of a single restaurant meal in, say, London or New York, you could be covering a whole day’s worth of traveling in cheap countries like Indonesia, Vietnam, Mexico, or Türkiye — to name just a few.

 Cheap countries in and near Europe: